openoms/bitcoin-tutorials/joinmarket/joinmarket_desktop_to_blitz.md

     `(jmvenv) $ python joinmarket-qt.py`

 4) #### Edit the joinmarket.cfg:
-    `$ nano ./scripts/joinmarket.cfg`
+    `$ nano ~/.joinmarket/joinmarket.cfg`

-    Fill in the values in CAPITALs:
+    Fill in the values which are in CAPITALs:

     ```
     [BLOCKCHAIN]